-Both the American Academy of Pediatrics (AAP) and American Academy of Pediatric Dentistry (AAPD) recommend babies see a dentist as soon as they start getting teeth, and no later than age 1 year.
-In other words, all kids should have had a routine visit by their first birthday.
+In other words, all kids should have had their first appointment by their first birthday.
 This may not be possible in all communities, so I would advise any parents to make sure they mention teeth at their child’s one-year-old check up with their pediatrician.

 When do babies start teething?